SviatlanaSv/2024-12-20-TIC-TAC-TOE/README.md

 ## Features

 ### Gameplay
-- **2 Player Mode**: Players take turns making moves.
+- **Play with a Friend Mode**: Players take turns making moves against each other.
+- **Play with a Robot Mode**: Players can play against an AI robot, which automatically makes its moves.

 ### User Interface
 - Displays the current player's turn.
-- Highlights the winner when the game ends.
+- Highlight the winner or draw when the game is over.
 - A "Reset Game" button to restart the game.
+- Two game boards are available:
+- **Play with a Friend Mode**: A board for 2-player gameplay.
+- **Play with a Robot Mode**: A board for playing against the robot.

+### AI in Play with a Robot Mode
+- The robot makes simple moves based on an algorithm, taking turns against the player.
+- The robot's moves are implemented with basic AI logic.
+(Future improvements will focus on enhancing the AI's strategy.)

 ### Testing
 The application is covered by Cypress end-to-end tests to ensure: